BlockchainFamiliarAddress/familiar-address/README.md

 # familiar-address

-TestFA.go is the main file, can test it to run protocol `master private key generation`
+FamiliarAddress.go is the main file, can test it to run protocol `master private key generation`, protocol `user familiar key generation`.